s3a-spatialaudio/VISR/doc/userdoc/using-standalone-renderers.rst

   The values of :code:`l1`, :code:`l2`, and :code:`l3` must correspond to IDs of existing real or virtual loudspeakers.
   In case of a 2D setup, only :code:`l1` and :code:`l2` are evaluated.

+  .. note:: At the time being, triplet specifications must be generated externally and placed in the configuration file.
+	    This is typically done by creating a Delaunay triangulation on the sphere, which can be done in Matlab or Python.

+	    Future versions of the loudspeaker renderer might perform the triangulation internally, or might not require a conventional triangulation at all.
+In these cases, is it possible that the renderer ignores or internally adapts the specified triplets.

 :code:`outputEqConfiguration`
   This optional element must occur at most once.
   It provides a global specification for equalisation filters for loudspeakers and subwoofers.